United says removing Boeing 787 from flight plans

 A "superbox" to contain the battery or some other fix "might come sooner, but United is not paying" to have the jet until after June 5, he added.

-In a similar move, Poland's national airline LOT LOT.UL said last week that it would not use the 787 before October and that it is seeking compensation from Boeing.
+In a similar move, Poland's national airline LOT LOT.UL said last week that it would not use the 787 before October and that it is seeking compensation from Boeing <ID:W8N0B400J>.

 "Airlines don't make money while their planes are on the ground," said Morningstar airline analyst Basili Alukos.

 United is the only U.S. carrier currently operating the 787 and has six of the planes, worth $207 million apiece at list prices.
-JAL and All Nippon Airways (ANA) (9202.T) have nearly half of the 50 jets delivered to airlines so far.
+Japan Airlines (9201.T) and All Nippon Airways (9202.T) have most of the 50 jets delivered to airlines so far.

-Japan's Transport Ministry said it believed the manufacturing process led to deficiencies in the way electrical-insulating coating was applied to the mechanism that opened and closed the fuel-tank valve.
+Meanwhile, Japan's Nikkei newspaper, citing sources, reported in its February 22 morning edition that Transport Ministry investigators found deficiencies in how electrical-insulating paint was applied to a driving mechanism that opens and closes the 787's fuel-tank valve.
+The ministry also found foreign matter stuck on a switch on the mechanism.

-Investigators also found foreign matter on a switch that operated the same mechanism, causing it to send a signal that the valve was closed when it was still half open -- leading to the leak.
+The ministry is discussing the cause and measures to prevent recurrences with the U.S. FAA and Boeing, the Nikkei report added.

-The ministry said four Dreamliners in Japan, two from JAL and two from ANA, might be affected by the manufacturing process.
+In addition to the battery problem, investigators have been looking into a case in which a Japan Airlines (9201.T) 787 leaked fuel while taxiing to the runway for take-off at Boston's Logan International Airport in January.

-(Reporting by Karen Jacobs; Additional reporting by Alwyn Scott and James Topham; Editing by Bernard Orr and Stephen Coates)
+(Reporting by Karen Jacobs; Additional reporting by Alwyn Scott; Editing by Bernard Orr)